-^{} CCY is the currency basket corresponding to the currency composition in the fund's benchmark portfolio.
-The basket consists of 35 currencies internationally.
-The use of the currency basket is mandated by the Ministry of Finance.

-Relative return is supplemental information.
+- CCY is the currency basket corresponding to the currency composition in the fund's benchmark portfolio.
+The basket consisted of 34 currencies internationally at the end of 2013.
+The use of the currency basket is mandated by the Ministry of Finance. - Relative return is supplemental information. - 3 years annualised ex-post standard deviation